oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 .. note::

-    Connecting to Oracle Database using external authentication is only supported in the python-oracledb Thick mode.
+    Connecting to Oracle Database using external authentication is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 .. _extauthwithwallet: